 And as one of those seeking to enrich the community, she said she has observed the scarcity of dance in her immediate area.
 While a fan and supporter of Jacob's Pillow Dance Festival, she contends that dance has been underserved and uncultivated on her side of the state border.
 "There seems to be kind of a line between the Berkshires and New York state, and I've been up here for 48 years trying to blur the line."

 In one effort to blur that line of demarcation, she inaugurated Performance Spaces for the 21st Century (PS21) seven years ago in a rather fancifully shaped, open-ended tent located in an apple orchard just outside the village of Chatham, and has been steadily building a dance program, along with the music, theater and film.
-She perceives education as one of the major missions of the facility.

 "There aren't a lot of places where kids can go and be absorbed in this other language -- the language of the body," explained Grunberg.
 "When children dance at a young age it helps them develop all kinds of senses.
 You learn about space and grace, and how to give other people space.